-3.1 Web Services Specifications: Interoperability and Support
+3.1.
+Web Services specifications: interoperability and support

-The criteria we have adopted in selecting a conservative subset of WS specifications include:
+The criteria we have adopted in selecting a conservative subset of Web Services specifications include the following.

 - Support from the key industrial players.
 The support of both Microsoft and IBM is seen by many to be important, along with others such as Sun, Oracle, BEA, Fujitsu and HP. - Stability.
-Specifications often change significantly as they go through the standardisation process and therefore, if possible, it is better to choose those that are nearing the end of the process. - Interoperable implementations available from multiple vendors and the open source community.
-This reduces development costs and risks.
-High quality platforms for hosting Web Services are available from a range of vendors (e.g. Microsoft's .Net and IBM's WebSphere) and the open source community (e.g. Apache Axis).
+Specifications often change significantly as they go through the standardization process and therefore, if possible, it is better to choose those that are nearing the end of the process. - Multiple implementations available from vendors and the open source community.
+The aspiration of the WS-I specification is that implementations provided by different organizations are interoperable.
+If such interoperability can be achieved, this could significantly reduce development costs and risks.
+High-quality platforms for hosting Web Services are available from a range of vendors (e.g. Microsoft, IBM, BEA and Sun) as well as the open source community (e.g. Apache Axis).

 - Tooling to reduce the cost of using the specification. - Composability with other specifications.
-It is important to ensure that the use of a specification does not conflict with the use of other, existing WS specifications.
+It is important to ensure that the use of a specification does not conflict with the use of other, existing Web Services specifications.

 Determining the scope of the applicability of these specifications in detail requires project-specific risk assessment and management.
-Our more general approach is to reduce risk as much as possible for our "Production Grid" applications, i.e. to select those specifications which are stable and on which most users depend.
+Our more general approach is to reduce the risk as much as possible for our 'Production Grid' applications, i.e. to select those specifications which are stable and on which most users depend.
 Picking stable specifications reduces risk and increases the lifetime of the implementation.
 Choosing specifications with high-quality implementations and tooling will encourage developer productivity and allow a focus on the application, rather than on wrestling with changes in the low-level technology.

-The Web Services Interoperability (WS-I) organisation is a crucial element of this low-risk strategy [21].
-It was formed to address the specific issue of interoperability between different implementations of WS technologies and is supported by all the major WS technology vendors and a great number of other WS technology companies (close to 200).
-WS-I produces documents that define how existing, stable, and widely accepted WS standards should be used.
-Hence, the output of WS-I can be used as a safe basis on which to define the set of specifications used by our WS-based distributed e-Science applications.
+The WS-I organization is a crucial element of this low-risk strategy [24].
+It was formed to address the specific issue of interoperability between different implementations of Web Services technologies and is supported by all the major Web Services technology vendors and a great number of other Web Services technology companies (close to 200).
+WS-I produces documents that define how existing, stable, and widely accepted Web Services standards should be used.
+Hence, the output of WS-I can be used as a safe basis on which to define the set of specifications used by our Web Services-based distributed e-Science applications.

-The WS-I Basic Profile v1.0 [22] (with draft updating to v1.1) and WS-I Basic Security Profile1 v1.0 [23] describe the way in which the SOAP, WSDL, UDDI, and WS-Security v1.0 specifications should be used in order to guarantee interoperability between different implementations [22 - 26].
+The WS-I Basic Profile v1.0 [25] (with draft updating to v1.1) and WS-I Basic Security Profile v1.0 [26] describe the way in which the SOAP, WSDL, UDDI, and WS-Security v1.0 specifications should be used in order to guarantee interoperability between different implementations [25-29].
 WS-I also produces tools to help toolkit vendors assess the conformance of their products to these interoperability profiles.
-We now consider the key specifications covered by WS-I in turn:
+We now consider the key specifications covered by WS-I in turn.

-- WSDL gives a standard way of specifying the service interfaces that forms the basis of inter-service contracts. - SOAP denotes the structure of the messages.
-Each SOAP message has a header and a body, with the header holding the information to be processed by the "system" and the body passed to the application to be interpreted. - UDDI is a well established service discovery standard suitable for relatively static applications which can be supported by a database of service locations and a description of their use.
+- WSDL gives a standard way of specifying the service interfaces that form the basis of interservice contracts. - SOAP denotes the structure of the messages.
+Each SOAP message has a header and a body, with the header holding the information to be processed by the 'system' and the body passed to the application to be interpreted. - UDDI is a service discovery standard suitable for relatively static applications which can be supported by a database of service locations and a description of their use.
 The interaction patterns between services and their consumers can be described through WSDL.

-Building services using the WS-I adopted specifications guarantees that:
+Building services using the WS-I adopted specifications guarantees the following.